STAGE 1b of the DATA ACCESS PROCESS: Completing and submitting the Data Access Request (DAR)

 - Detailed Review: the DAU will review the DAR submission package for feasibility, clarity and consistency

-- If revisions are required, the DAR status will be set back to ‘Draft’ so that the research team can make the appropriate changes.
-To re-submit the DAR go back to ‘Section 15: Submission to DAU.’
+- If revisions are required, the DAR status will be set to ‘Draft Revision’ so that the research team can make the appropriate changes.
+To re-submit the DAR, click on 'Submit Draft Revisions' on the main page of the DAR.

 - DAU will not proceed with further review until all required revisions are received.
 If the application is complete, the DAU will ask the research team to do a final review.